filecoin-project/lotus-docs/content/en/kb/deadlocks/index.md

 ---
 title: "Getting logs for hard to solve issues"
-description: "This is article that provides some instructions that can potentially help us find the root cause of an issue faster"
+description: "This article provides some instructions that can potentially help us find the root cause of an issue faster"
 date: 2022-03-18T12:00:35+01:00
 lastmod: 2022-03-18T12:00:35+01:00
 draft: false